kitnil/awesome/README.md

 - [Mailspring](https://github.com/Foundry376/Mailspring) - :love_letter: A beautiful, fast and maintained fork of @Nylas Mail by one of the original authors.
 - [staticsitegenerators-website](https://github.com/bevry/staticsitegenerators-website) - Website containing the complete listing of static site generators
 - [redux](https://github.com/reduxjs/redux) - Predictable state container for JavaScript apps
-- [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
 - [learn-anything](https://github.com/learn-anything/learn-anything) - Organize world's knowledge, explore connections and curate learning paths
 - [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More